 But the lesson here is that exit velocity only tells us part of the story, and a metric like Statcast’s Barrel percentage can help fill the gaps.
 A Barrel isn’t just defined by exit velocity, but also by launch angle.
-Colloquially, these are the kinds of hits you might hear referred to as being “squared up” or “hit with authority”.
+Hard contact isn’t as useful to a hitter if it’s on the ground.

 Even going back a year there are good signs.
 In 2018, Hernandez’s 15.5% Barrel rate ranked in the top 3% of all qualified hitters.
 And I think that speaks volumes to what we can dream on with him as a hitter.
 But what about that first half in 2019?

 Hernandez struggled defensively, to put it mildly.
 During last year’s Players Weekend I gave him the nickname “Born To DH”.
 Ok, that was a bit unfair.
 And it probably didn’t help that he was adjusting to new outfield positioning under manager Charlie Montoyo.
 And about that – what the hell were the Jays doing?

 No other team shaded their left fielders towards centre as much as the Jays did last year.